This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Hot water or steam

 Your healthcare provider will ask about your burn.
-Tell him about your symptoms.
-He will examine your burn to determine how severe it is.
+Tell him or her about your symptoms.
+He or she will examine your burn to determine how severe it is.
 Laser scanners may be used to check the blood flow in your skin.

 - Medicines may be used to decrease pain, prevent infection, or help your burn heal.
 They may be given as a pill or as an ointment applied to your skin.